 There is also another important aim of RE at Woodroffe, and that is to learn how to think.
 RE challenges students with big questions about human nature, God and morality, and in lessons we aim to help young people apply logic, reason, creativity and empathy to the questions that have always confronted humanity.

+The focus moves on to engaging in ever deeper and more philosophical considerations of the nature of human life and religion’s role in making sense of the world around us.
 We begin with a thorough study of Buddhism.
 Pupils explore the questions that the Buddha sought to answer and evaluate the usefulness of his teachings.

 Pupils then move on to examine religious and non-religious explanations for evil and suffering, and compare religious beliefs about what happens after we die.